 Dating of manuscripts

 The dating of a NT manuscript is not a precise process, and the book recommends that a range of dates of at least 50 years should always be used.
-The earliest known document is a very small section of John’s Gospel known as P52, dated 125-175 CE (some would argue for second century).
+The earliest known document is a very small section of John’s Gospel known as P52, dated 125-175 CE (some would argue for a wider range of simply somewhere in the second century).
 Sometimes sceptics and christians alike give single dates at the end of the range that most suits their purposes.

 How good is the New Testament documentation?